Concerns about replay attacks grow with every eminent hard fork. But what is a replay attack and how does it affect Bitcoin users?

 A replay attack happens following a fork when you try to send coins on one chain and the network mirrors the action on the other chain.
 When you send 1 BTC, 1 BCH is also sent.

-Before the hard fork, however, the development team behind Bitcoin Cash introduced a protection against replay attacks.
+Before the hard fork, however, the development team behind Bitcoin Cash introduced protection against replay attacks.
 They added a line of code to prevent mirroring of transactions.
 Transactions to send and receive coins on the Bitcoin and Bitcoin Cash networks remain independent from each other, keeping the two chains separate cryptocurrencies.

 Before the adoption of SegWit in August, major Bitcoin companies had signed the New York agreement (NYA).
 This agreement stipulated, as a follow-up scaling solution to SegWit, that an increase in the Bitcoin block from 1MB to 2MB should be implemented on November 18 when the network mines block number 494,784.

-Opposition is growing to this planned upgrade, called SegWit2x, threatening another split of the blockchain.
+The opposition is growing to this planned upgrade, called SegWit2x, threatening another split of the blockchain.
 With yet another possible hard fork, including the Bitcoin Gold hard fork coming on October 25, concerns of replay attacks are growing.
 In the case of Bitcoin Gold, some, like the company behind the hardware wallet Trezor, have pointed out that its code is incomplete and lacks replay protection.

 To reassure the community, the development team working on the November SegWit2X software upgrade added replay attack protection on 3 October.